divvi-xyz/divvi-mobile/docs/configuration.md

   // ... basic config
   divviProtocol: {
     referrerId: 'someUniqueIdentifierForYourApp', // Use the same value as in the Divvi Protocol registration form
-    protocolIds: ['somm', 'celo'], // Replace with the protocols your app integrates with },
+    protocolIds: ['somm', 'celo'], // Replace with the protocols selected in the Divvi Protocol registration form },
 })
 ```